MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 We recommend you migrate to the .NET Core 6 Web Components (v10.19.148.0) which will be supported as per the System Center 2019 support policy.

-Following are the improvements made to the Web components until 2022 UR1:
+Following are the improvements made to the Web components:

 1. Upgrade to latest LTSC .NET Core 6. *.NET 5* has reached [end of support](https://dotnet.microsoft.com/platform/support/policy) .
 2. `Job start` form parameters in .NET 5 Web Console were mandatory.